frappe/erpnext/erpnext/setup/setup_wizard/tasks/masters.md

-💡Tip: Your ERPNext account is a model of your real business 🏠

-So what does a business exactly do?

-**You sell products (or services) to a customer**

-To start building a model of your business, you can start with just 2 things:
+Start building a model of your business in ERPNext by adding your Items and Customers.

-1. Customers
-2. Items

-Start adding them now!

-Hint: type "Item" in the search bar above 🔎
+These videos 📺 will help you get started:

+Adding Customers and Suppliers: https://www.youtube.com/watch?v=zsrrVDk6VBs

+Adding Items and Prices: https://www.youtube.com/watch?v=FcOsV-e8ymE